Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Baltimore

 Short Term Trends

-Baltimore’s overall heating oil usage changes annually depending on winter temperatures.
-As the temperature outside gets more chilly, homes’ heating systems need to burn increasing amounts of fuel oil to maintain a constant interior temperature.
+Baltimore’s overall heating oil use changes from year to year primarily depending on how cold each winter is.
+As the temperature outside gets colder, homes’ furnaces need to burn increasing amounts of number two heating oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Baltimore was 35.3°F, which was 4.9°F colder than the prior winter's average outside temperature.

 Baltimore Average Winter Temperature